CalebNewton/CalebNewton/README.md

-- 👋 Hi, I’m @CalebNewton
+- 👋 Hi, I’m Caleb Newton Henry
-- 👀 I’m interested a Chemical Engineer turned Data Scientist
+- 👀 I’m a Chemical Engineer interested in solving chemical industries problem using AI
-- 🌱 I’m currently studying MSc Artificial Intelligence and Data Science
+- 🌱 I’m currently studying Artificial Intelligence and Data Science MSc at University of Hull
-- 💞️ I’m looking to collaborate on SQL and python projects and learn from th very best in my field as a data scientist
+- 💞️ I’m looking to learn from the very best in AI and data science fields and in the future, collaborate with them
 - 📫 How to reach me hcalebnewton@gmail.com

 <!---